 THE TRAVEL ZEALOT IS READY FOR SOME EPIC DIVING

 Green Hard Coral

 I left my camera behind on the first dive.
 The abundance of corals and the pristine nature of the reef system was astounding.
-It was nice to enjoy and wash the bad taste left in my mouth from last year’s diving debacle.
-I will be returning to that incredible ecosystem again with camera in hand to show you that there is a place on earth that still harbors vast quantities of healthy coral with marine life galore.
+It was nice a joyous experience to wash the bad taste left in my mouth from last year’s diving debacle.
+I’ll be returning to that incredible ecosystem again with camera in hand to show you that there are still places on earth that still harbor vast quantities of healthy coral with marine life galore.

 NEMO ON THE LEFT – SPECKLED HIND ON THE RIGHT